bertdida/selenium-wpupdater/README.md

 ## Usage

-1. Inside `wpupdater.py`, set `CHROMEDRIVER_PATH` value to your driver's executable path.
+1. Edit `wpupdater.py` and set `CHROMEDRIVER_PATH` value to your driver's executable path.
 2. Rename `test_accounts.csv` to remove `test_` then update its contents for the relevant data.
 3. On the terminal run: